AlexWang1987/alexwang1987.github.io/webfoundations/web_foundations.md

 As we can see, All code are hardly reusable and working process seems too loose.
 As the project is getting more complex and complicated, All our code are falling into the hell.

+Web components should be independable with specific purposes.